alexplaskett/alexplaskett.github.io/_posts/2022-12-29-macos-ios-security-research.md

 However, on 15.2+ there are still mitigations which hinder full usage of the arb kernel r/w.
 Linus then goes on to talk about how he bypassed these as well with the following two vulnerabilities.

-The code for this exploit is here: https://github.com/pinauten/Fugu15/tree/master/Exploits/oobPCI
+The code for this exploit is [here](https://github.com/pinauten/Fugu15/tree/master/Exploits/oobPCI)

 ### badRecovery (CFI/PAC bypass)